Noviel/modern-frontend-starter/README.md

-# Modern JavaScript Starter
+# Modern Frontend Starter

-MJS is a minimalistic modern development environment for JavaScript projects.
+MFS is a minimalistic modern development environment for frontend.

 - 10/10 developer experience
 - Start hacking in a blink of an eye